 The footage of the Lac-Mégantic disaster used in “Bird Box” came from stock-footage house Pond5.
 In a statement, New York-based Pond5 said, “It has recently come to our attention that our footage depicting the Lac-Mégantic rail disaster was taken out of context and used in entertainment programming.
 We deeply regret that this happened and sincerely apologize to anyone who was offended, especially the victims and their families.”
 Pond5-supplied footage from the train crash also was used in the third season of Netflix’s “Travelers,” which Netflix had already agreed to remove.
 Pond5 also said it is contacting all customers who have purchased any related clips “to ensure they are aware of the sensitive nature of this footage.”

 “Bird Box” has registered as one of Netflix’s most popular originals ever.
 The streamer boasted of the strong reception for the thriller, claiming 45 million member accounts watched at least 70% of Sandra Bullock-starrer in the first seven days of its Dec.
-21 release.
-That claim was later bolstered by Nielsen data.
+21 release — and upwards of 80 million in the first four weeks.
+The initial claim was bolstered by Nielsen data.

 In “Bird Box,” Bullock plays a single mom trying to save her kid’s lives after some kind of alien creatures (not shown in the movie) descend on Earth and somehow inflict psychic trauma that causes people to kill themselves.
 Survivors must wear blindfolds or be exposed to supernatural entities that embody their deepest fears and drive them to suicide.